James-Muguro/James-Muguro/README.md

 ## 📝 About Me
-Data Scientist and Business Analyst with a passion for data.
-Proficient in SQL, R, Excel, Power BI, and Python 🐍.
-Specializes in data analysis, cleaning, wrangling, and visualization 📊.
-Experienced in using tools such as Power BI, Excel, and Big Query.
-Skilled in Python coding, SQL data manipulation, and using libraries like Pandas 🐼.
-Knowledgeable in machine learning frameworks including Scikit-learn, TensorFlow, and PyTorch 🔬.
-Always eager to learn, collaborate, and explore new opportunities 🚀.
+Business Functional Analyst specializing in data analysis, visualization, and technology-driven solutions.
+Proficient in SQL, Python, R, Power BI, and Excel, with expertise in data wrangling, cleaning, and creating insightful dashboards.
+Experienced in system configuration, data migration, and integration, as well as leveraging tools like BigQuery and libraries such as Pandas and Scikit-learn to solve complex business challenges.
+Passionate about using data to optimize processes, drive efficiency, and deliver impactful results.

 ### Languages and Tools
 [<img alt="Python" src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen" />]()